-Learning to stride out more and not to take foreshortened steps.
 It’s the end of the year and in this month of celebration and joy, I quietly reflect on the six months since I had my total knee replacement at the end of June.
 I feel so grateful to my surgeon and his team and to my physiotherapist.
 I can walk now without pain and that

 After my total knee replacement, four months earlier, I continued with the physiotherapy, hydrotherapy and exercise.
 My hamstrings were still protesting with muscle resistance when I bent my knee and tried to make it straight but there was progress.
 By the time, I had to go back to the hospital for a check up, I